-‘How time flies’ aptly describes what a lot of digital marketers feel as we enter the second quarter of the year.
+‘How time flies’ aptly describes what a lot of digital marketers feel.

-Surprisingly, despite noble intentions, very few marketers have been able to scratch the surface of their master plan for the year.
+Surprisingly, despite noble intentions, very few marketers have been able to scratch the surface of their master plan.

 This could be as a result starting slowly or getting the signals wrong.